Table of content

 Support

-Please email us any suggestions, ideas, questions or discover bugs to support+macinspector@loshadki.app
+Please email us any suggestions, ideas, questions or discovered bugs to support+macinspector@loshadki.app